MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **InstallDate**  The date the application was installed (a best guess based on folder creation date heuristics).
 - **InstallDateArpLastModified**  The date of the registry ARP key for a given application.
 Hints at install date but not always accurate.
 Passed as an array.
 Example: 4/11/2015  00:00:00
 - **InstallDateFromLinkFile**  The estimated date of install based on the links to the files.
 Passed as an array.
-- **InstallDateMsi**  The install date if the application was installed via MSI.
+- **InstallDateMsi**  The install date if the application was installed via Microsoft Installer (MSI).
 Passed as an array.
 - **InventoryVersion**  The version of the inventory file generating the events.
 - **Language**  The language code of the program.
 - **MsiPackageCode**  A GUID that describes the MSI Package.
 Multiple 'Products' (apps) can make up an MsiPackage.